-Organizational and community representatives will apply one component of the COPEWELL self-assessment tool-the Community Functioning (CF) Rubric.
+Organizational and community representatives will apply one component of the COPEWELL self-assessment tool-the Social Capital and Cohesion (SCC) Rubric.
 This will be a facilitated community-based discussion aiming to:

-- Develop a self-assessed rating of the community's functioning, that is, the routine delivery of goods and services to local residents. - Help participants uncover the connection between everyday community functioning and disaster mitigation efforts, especially for the most vulnerable residents. - Identify one or more priority activities to build upon or initiate as a means of strengthening community functioning. - Build community connections through shared exploration of a common theme relevant to all. - Gain insights into how the CF Rubric can best be applied/used/adapted for use by other local communities with varying levels of interest and expertise in resilience.
+- Develop a self-assessed rating of the social capital and cohesion, that is, the factors that help society function effectively, including social networks between individuals, neighbors, organizations, and governments, and the degree of connection and sense of belongingness among residents. - Help participants uncover the connection between everyday social capital and cohesion and disaster mitigation efforts, especially for our most vulnerable residents. - Identify one or more priority activities to build upon or initiate as a means of strengthening social capital and cohesion. - Build community connections through shared exploration of a common theme relevant to all. - Gain insights into how the SCC Rubric can best be applied/used/adapted for use by other local communities with varying levels of interest and expertise in resilience.